How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Emphasis on Obedience over Understanding

-They may encourage children to follow rules without questioning their reasoning or purpose, teaching that questioning authority equates to rebellion against God.
+They’re likely to insist that children to follow rules without questioning their reasoning or purpose, teaching that questioning authority equates to rebellion against God.

 This approach to parenting suppresses children’s natural curiosity, discourages them from developing independent thought, and robs them of personal agency.